Bunkers: A Guide to Quality and Quantity Claims

 The quality of bunker fuel continues to be a source of concern to shipowners and charterers.
-Over the last 30 years or so, enhanced refining techniques have resulted in a decline in the quality of residual fuel and the refinery side streams used as blend components.
-Added to this the demand for low sulphur fuel has resulted in heavy blending and the use of inappropriate blend components.
-Unfortunately some marine fuels have also been used as a dumping ground for waste chemicals and organic substances that have caused serious operating problems.
-Engine damage and resultant lost time caused by bunker quality problems occur all too frequently.
+Over the last 40 years or so, enhanced refining techniques have resulted in a decline in the quality of residual fuel.
+Unfortunately, some marine fuels have also been used as a dumping ground for waste chemicals and organic substances that have caused serious operating problems.
+Added to this the global switch to low sulphur fuel in 2020 has resulted in heavy blending and the use of inappropriate blend components which has brought a wave of new quality issues.
+Engine damage and resultant lost time caused by bunker quality problems continue to occur all too frequently.

-Claims arising from these problems are in general complicated and they are often frustrated by lack of evidence, including representative samples, storage and consumption documentation and fuel analysis reports.
-In some cases the fuel quality appears to have met the relevant fuel specification but further extensive testing reveals the presence of unusual contaminants.
-Linking these to engine damage has proved difficult and it has been necessary to undertake metallurgical examination of worn or damaged components to determine causation.
-Preservation of damaged parts has become as important as preserving representative fuel samples
+Claims arising from these problems are typically complicated and often frustrated by inadequate evidence, including representative samples, storage and consumption documentation and fuel analysis reports.
+In some cases, the fuel quality appears to have met the relevant fuel specification but further extensive testing reveals the presence of unusual contaminants.
+Linking these to engine damage can prove difficult and it is sometimes necessary to undertake metallurgical examination of worn or damaged components to determine causation.
+Preservation of damaged parts has become as important as preserving representative fuel samples.